MassChallenge

-MassChallenge is a global, zero-equity startup accelerator, founded in Boston, Massachusetts in 2009.
+MassChallenge is a global, zero-equity startup accelerator, founded in Boston, Massachusetts, in 2009.
+MassChallenge operates zero-equity accelerator programs for early-stage startups across the United States and internationally.As of 2025, MassChallenge operates zero-equity accelerators and offers corporate innovation/challenge programs in multiple regions.
+Its ‘All Programs’ overview lists both early-stage accelerators (with no equity taken) and competitions / challenges run in partnership with corporations.

-MassChallenge is headquartered in Boston's Seaport District in the Innovation and Design Building, and has additional U.S. locations in Texas and Rhode Island, as well international locations in Israel, Mexico, and Switzerland.
+MassChallenge is headquartered in Boston's Seaport District in the MassMutual Building, and has additional U.S. locations in Texas, as well international locations in Israel and Switzerland.

 History

-MassChallenge co-founders John Harthorne and Akhil Nigam were working as strategy consultants at Bain & Company during the global financial crisis in 2008 when they developed MassChallenge.
+MassChallenge co-founders John Harthorne and Akhil Nigam were working as strategy consultants at Bain & Company during the 2008 financial crisis when they developed MassChallenge.
 MassChallenge secured early support from successful entrepreneurs like Desh Deshpande and Joe Fallon, the public sector including Thomas Menino the then-Mayor of Boston and the Commonwealth of Massachusetts, and large organizations like The Blackstone Charitable Foundation and Microsoft.

 During its first Boston-based cohort in 2010, MassChallenge accelerated 111 startups.